-The structural complexity of these milk OS prevents their absorption in the small intestine and confers resistance to hydrolysis by intestinal brush border membrane enzymes.
-Reaching the large intestine intact, they exert several important biological functions, notably the enhancement of potentially beneficial microbes (Engfer et al., 2000; Pacheco et al., 2015).

-Milk OS predominantly serve as prebiotics, being selectively metabolized by commensal gut microbiota, stimulating the growth and establishment of microbial populations, such as Bifidobacteria Additionally, milk OS act as glycan receptor agonists, preventing pathogenic bacteria/toxins from binding to epithelial cell membranes.
-They also stimulate the immune system, reduce inflammatory responses, and through direct cell surface mediation impact epithelial cell growth and maintenance.
-(Kunz and Rudloff, 2006; Hickey, 2012; Walker et al., 2015).

 Typically, dairy calves are fed at least 3 liters of colostrum within the first 2 hours of life, before being separated from the mother within 24 hours of birth.
-They are subsequently fed either consumable whole milk, waste milk or milk replacer for a period of 6 to 8 weeks, until weaning.
+They are subsequently fed either consumable whole milk, non-saleable milk or milk replacer for a period of 6 to 8 weeks, until weaning.
 This milk feeding period of calf development is critical to health, well-being and productivity.
 The use of whole milk is costly and commercial milk-replacers have proven to be suitable replacements (Cooper and Watson, 2013).

 Milk replacers (MR) are manufactured using either skim milk, derived from butter-making, or whey, obtained from cheese production.
-The MR used in this study contain whey protein phospholipid concentrate (WPPC), produced using microfiltration to separate the major whey proteins (a-lactalbumin and b-lactoglobulin) from cheese whey.
+The MR used in this study contain whey protein phospholipid concentrate (WPPC), produced using microfiltration to separate the major whey proteins (α-lactalbumin and β-lactoglobulin) from cheese whey.
 The membranes used for this filtration commonly have pores designed to retain molecules >10kDa, allowing sugars, small peptides, minerals and notably free milk OS to be concentrated in the permeate (Barile et al., 2009).
 Milk OS that are conjugated to proteins and phospholipids are retained in the WPPC.
 The concentrations of free or conjugated milk OS in these two MR are not known, however the inclusion of whey permeate is higher in MR1 and is therefore expected to contain more free milk OS.
 MR2, however, is formulated with a higher proportion of WPPC, and is anticipated to contain more conjugated milk OS.
-The differing MR compositions, suggesting different levels of OS content, may be an important factor in the establishment of a beneficial gut microbiota, acting as high potential bioactive feed ingredients (Barile et al., 2009; Aldredge et al., 2013).
+The differing MR formulations, with different levels of protein, fat and possibly OS content, may be an important factor in the establishment of a beneficial gut microbiota, with OS acting as high potential bioactive feed ingredients (Barile et al., 2009; Aldredge et al., 2013).

-The objective of this study was to characterize differences in the establishment and succession of gut microbiota in neonatal pre-ruminant dairy calves fed milk replacers, expected to contain contrasting levels of free and conjugated milk OS.
+The objective of this study was to characterize and compare differences in the establishment and succession of gut microbiota in neonatal pre-ruminant dairy calves in response to feeding two different milk replacers having differing nutritional compositions.

 MATERIALS AND METHODS